kalligia/warehouse-app/README.md

 - Stop the execution by pressing `Ctrl + C` and then `Y`.
 - Go to the 'application.properties' file of the project.
 Uncomment the indicated lines, save it and run the project one more time.
 Then, comment these lines again and save the file.

-The application is available in the address http://localhost:8080.
+You are ready to use the application, which is available in the address http://localhost:8080.